 What is the spleen?

 The spleen is part of your immune system.
 It’s normally about the size of a pear and it lies just under your rib cage on the left-hand side of your body.
-It is involved in fighting infections, filtering your blood and destroying old blood cells.
+It is involved in fighting infections, filtering your blood and removing old blood cells.
 You can’t normally feel your spleen, but a swollen (enlarged) spleen might feel like a lump at the top left of your tummy.

 In most cases, it is not known what causes splenic MZL.
 It is more common in people who have been infected with hepatitis C virus and some autoimmune conditions.
 However, the vast majority of people who have had hepatitis C or autoimmune conditions do not go on to develop lymphoma.